The Best Chili recipe is a simple homemade beef chili that’s loaded with flavor. This recipe can feed a crowd.

 - Chili Mac Skillet

 There aren’t any contests now.
-I make this chili and we all eat it.
+I make this stovetop chili recipe and we all eat it.
 It makes such a large batch that I put some in my freezer.
 It’s like money in the bank.
 When I don’t want to cook I know I have some chili just waiting for me.

 Mustard powder?
 How interesting!
 I'm glad that our recipe worked for you!